Meet Our ACUE Fellows

 Professor Maria Pezzillo earned her Bachelor of Science in Nursing from Rhode Island College and a Master of Science in Nursing from the University of Phoenix, AZ.

 In 2007, Professor Pezzillo began teaching at the Community College of Rhode Island, serving an adjunct faculty member for both level 1 and level 2.
 In 2008, she was hired as an assistant professor of Nursing at CCRI and has worked for the college ever since.
-She also teaches at the University of Rhode Island as an adjunct faculty member and has been doing so since 2014.
+She also teaches at the URI as an adjunct faculty member and has been doing so since 2014.